Zenswap Network Token Price Hits $0.0000 (ZNT)

-Zenswap Network Token (CURRENCY:ZNT) traded 0.1% higher against the US dollar during the 1 day period ending at 21:00 PM Eastern on March 15th.
+Zenswap Network Token (CURRENCY:ZNT) traded 9.1% lower against the US dollar during the 1 day period ending at 13:00 PM Eastern on March 21st.
 One Zenswap Network Token token can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Zenswap Network Token has a market cap of $31,048.50 and $499.00 worth of Zenswap Network Token was traded on exchanges in the last 24 hours.
-Over the last seven days, Zenswap Network Token has traded up 135% against the US dollar.
+Zenswap Network Token has a market cap of $36,512.73 and $2,199.00 worth of Zenswap Network Token was traded on exchanges in the last 24 hours.
+Over the last seven days, Zenswap Network Token has traded up 16.8% against the US dollar.

 Here’s how similar cryptocurrencies have performed over the last 24 hours: